Setting up the Lights

 By combining this with a noise reduction program such as Neat Image, you should end up with some pretty hefty yet stunning images.

-IF you do decide to shoot JPEG, make sure it is always the highest output and if you shoot RAW, shoot a high resolution JPEG as well (if your camera allows it) you never know when the images might be needed in a hurry.
+If you do decide to shoot JPEG, make sure it is always the highest output.
+However, if you shoot RAW, shoot a high resolution JPEG as well (if your camera allows it).
+You never know when the images might be needed in a hurry.

 So, where do we place the lights for the best illumination?
 Well, you want the room to look natural and evenly lit with minimal shadows to distract the eye.

-Wherever you have put your camera and tripod, place (carefully) your lights either side, and just behind or just in front of the camera making sure that they are not in view through the viewfinder.
+Wherever you have put your camera and tripod, place (carefully) your lights either side.
+Just behind or just in front of the camera making sure that they are not in view through the viewfinder.
 Remember that you are firing THROUGH the umbrellas so set up the lights accordingly.